 Getting a visa

-The policy is that invitation letters can be issued only to the authors and committee members.
-In addition, registration fees must be paid in full before the letter is provided.
+The conference policy is that invitation letters can be issued only to registered authors of accepted papers and conference committee members.
+Registration fees must be paid in full before the letter is provided.
 Letters will only be sent by e-mail or fax and only to the authors registered for the conference.

 To apply for an invitation letter please do the following:

 - Book your accommodation.

 - Send an e-mail to the organizers (Jasna Slavinić, firstname.lastname@example.org), Subject: ConTEL 2021 Invitation Letter, providing the following data: